SAFE-Stack/docs/docs/recipes/storage/use-sqlprovider-ssdt.md

 # Using SQLProvider SQL Server SSDT

-## set up your database Server using Docker
+## Set up your database Server using Docker

 The easiest way to get a database running locally is using Docker.
 You can find the installer on their [website](https://www.docker.com/get-started/).
 Once docker is installed, use the following command to spin up a database server